 Days out diary - child friendly and family activities

-Family days out butterfly farm Family days out museums Family days out London area Family days out Lake district cruise on Lake Windermere Family days out zoos Family days out Thomas land and children railways Family days out Avoncroft building museum
+Family days out rowing boats on Derwent Water Family days out Thomas land and children railways Family days out Swing ride at The Big Sheep Family days out Legoland Windosor Family days out Lake district cruise on Lake Windermere Family days out London area Family days out zoos

 I recently had a "Free" dinner cooked by Saladmaster.
 It actually turned out to be a 2 hour long sales pitch to sell some very expensive waterless cookware, which just goes to prove there is no such thing as a free meal.